Repair Restoration Services in Knitting and Crochet SusanDianeKerin@gmail.com

 Above: The Studio Office – Leaving the Library and walking across the hall.

 Above: Desk Central in the Studio Office – Book research from the library moves to the office for continued pattern study for restoration work and historical inspiration for new design work.
-Instructional lessons and lectures in knitting and crochet and other needle work genres also take place here.
+Private lectures with instructional lessons in knitting and crochet and other needle work genres also take place here.
+Teaching includes learn-how as well as custom lessons in areas of special interest to the client.

 When repairs and restorations are completed, there is the task of writing notes detailing what was done to bring a piece to whole again.